storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ### Menu Bar ###
 Menu Bar

-The Menu bar is located just below the title bar on the StoryBuilder form and provides access to StoryBuilder’s common tasks.
+The Menu bar is located just below the title bar on the StoryCAD form and provides access to StoryCAD’s common tasks.

 Clicking the See more (...) button will display labels below each menu button: